thehenchnerd

 The answer to how you should start depends very much on your age, fitness level, and whether your body can currently handle any high-impact activity.
 I’d always recommend caution, as nothing stalls progress quicker than an injury.

-If you have a significant amount of fat to lose, I’d recommend starting as follows (ensuring your calorie deficit is locked in and your daily steps are adhered to … you can check out my article here):
+If you have a significant amount of fat to lose, I’d recommend starting as follows:

 Extreme beginner / significant amount of fat to lose